Ratification Date: 29/04/2025

 a) Ulceration secondary to venous stasis.

-c) Significant and/or progressive lower limb skin changes such as varicose eczema, or lipodermatosclerosis with moderate to severe oedema proven to be caused by chronic venous insufficiency (itching is insufficient for referral).
+c) Significant and/or progressive lower limb changes such as varicose eczema, lipodermatosclerosis or oedema caused by chronic venous insufficiency.

-d) High risk significant superficial vein thrombosis (previously known as superficial thrombophlebitis), with a hard, painful, red vein affecting the saphenous vein (great or small saphenous) or above the knee (these patients should be referred to the appropriate service that deals with thrombosis).
+d) High risk significant superficial vein thrombosis (previously known as superficial thrombophlebitis), with a hard, painful, red vein (these patients should be referred to the thrombosis team/pathway as an emergency).

-e) If the patient is severely symptomatic (not covered by the above criteria) and this is affecting activities of daily living and/or instrumental activities of daily living*. – ALL below must apply:
+e) If the patient is severely symptomatic (not covered by the above criteria) and this is affecting activities of daily living and/or instrumental activities of daily living*

-* Activities of daily living include: functional mobility, eating, bathing and personal care.
-They can be measured using the Barthel activities of daily living index, Instrumental activities of daily living include more complex tasks such as care of others, community, mobility, health management and meal preparation. ** Conservative management should include advice on walking and exercise, avoidance of activities that exacerbate symptoms, leg elevation whenever sitting.
+* Activities of daily living include functional mobility, eating, bathing and personal care.
+They can be measured using the Barthel activities of daily living index.
+Instrumental activities of daily living include more complex tasks such as care of others, community, mobility, health management and meal preparation.

 Cases for Individual Funding Consideration (Patients who do not meet the policy criteria)